srm-kzilla/opsap/INSTRUCTIONS.md

 2. Pages of the App:
     On tapping at the name/image of the Student Ambassador in the “**Meet The Team**” page, the user should be redirected to the given email id: [v-atishay.jain@oneplus.com](mailto:v-atishay.jain@oneplus.com)

+3. A creative splash screen when the application starts.

 **<u>Design Guidelines</u>**